 The Chicago Center for Urban Life and Culture is an independent, not-for-profit organization partnered with 22 accredited colleges and universities nationwide.
 Through internships and classes, students connect with the practical work world outside the college campus and deepen their understanding of America's economic and political structures, race and gender relations and the role of the arts in community and social discourse.
 The Chicago Center for Urban Life and Culture program incorporates the expertise of sociologists, artists, community activists, religious leaders and social workers, as well as the experience of its internship partners in business, social service, education, art, health care, research, community programming and journalism as a part of the education process.
-The Chicago Center for Urban Life and Culture also offers opportunities for student-teachers through the Urban Teaching Program.
+The Chicago Center for Urban Life and Culture Program.
 The program meets the state accreditation requirements and provides participants the opportunity to teach in a successful city school with children of diverse racial, ethnic and economic backgrounds.
 In addition, students take part in a weekly Urban Teaching Seminar.